Pardot now says Account Engagement

 1. Top menu is busier and, due to the increase in characters when going from Pardot to Account Engagement, some items are no longer visible.

 I used to be able to see all of my Pardot menu items at the top, without having to use the dropdown overflow option.
 This is no longer the case.
-One of the most important menu items, Account Engagement Settings, is one of the first items to fall off the top menu.
-Whenever I see someone searching around their top menu bar, I ask if they’re looking for their Pardot Settings.
-I recommend putting it before Email Content and Email Templates, if this is something you’re also struggling with.
+One of the most important menu items, Account Engagement Settings, now falls off the top menu.
+In normal setup, its been relegated to the dropdown menu at the far left of the top menu bar.
+Whenever I see someone searching around the menu bar I ask if they’re looking for their Pardot Settings.
+I recommend putting it before Email Content and Email Templates if this is something you’re also struggling with.

 Account Engagement naming change